 Additionally, Springboard for the Arts is interested in uses of the SpringBOX building and parking lot as a platform for supporting the visibility and economic opportunity of artists and the neighboring community.
 All uses of SpringBOX will be guided by Springboard for the Arts’ mission and principles.

 Springboard for the Arts reserves the right to decline use of SpringBOX at any time, for any reason.
+Parties using SpringBOX indemnify Springboard for the Arts from all harms and incidents that may arise out of their use.
 If additional insurance or permits are needed, they will be secured by the parties requesting use of SpringBOX.
-Users of SpringBOX will be responsible for all activities occuring during the time of their use, and be responsible for any damages to SpringBOX.
+Users of SpringBOX will be responsible for all activities occurring during the time of their use, and be responsible for any damages to SpringBOX.

 “For over 27 years, Springboard for the Arts has supported our vibrant community, while shaping a national conversation about cultural policy.
 I am excited about the creative development of this new space, which will allow them to further provide dynamic community engagement and innovative arts programming.”